apache/nifi/nifi-nar-bundles/nifi-atlas-bundle/nifi-atlas-reporting-task/src/test/java/org/apache/nifi/atlas/emulator/README.md

 In order to execute Atlas client side testing and debugging more aggressively, this Atlas Server Emulator is created.

-It can be run as a Java process from your IDE, and let Apache NiFI AtlasNiFiFlowLineage reporting task to call Atlas V2 REST APIs and send notification messages.
+It can be run as a Java process from your IDE, and let Apache NiFI ReportLineageToAtlas reporting task to call Atlas V2 REST APIs and send notification messages.
 The emulator runs a Jetty REST API server emulator and an embedded Kafka broker.

 ![](architecture.svg)